 This proof can be in the form of a copy of an insurance card/policy.
 Confirmation of PLI will be required upon annual renewal of registration.
 A registrant shall at any time, upon request of the Registrar, provide proof of personal liability insurance in the form of a copy of an insurance card and/or policy within 14 calendar days of the request.
 PLI policies can be purchased through a private provider, Canadian Association of Medical Radiation technologists (CAMRT), Sonography Canada (SC), or Ontario Association of Medical Radiation Sciences (OAMRS).
 If you are licensed as an MRT and a DMS, one policy will cover both areas of practice.

 The annual NSCMIRTP registration fee is $450, and the initial application fee is $100.
+Currently the initial application fee and initial licensing fees are being waived under provisions of the Patient Access to Care Act.
+Annual fees will need to be paid during renewal each year.
 Payment may be made by cheque, credit card or money order, payable to the NSCMIRTP, in Canadian funds.
 During the annual renewal process, you can choose to have subsequent NSCMIRTP dues collected via payroll deduction.
 This option is only available to NSHA or IWK permanent and term employees.